fbpx

 FacebookTwitterWhatsApp

 I have a friend who graduated two years ago, in 2019 and between then and now, she has had about eight different jobs.
-Now, I know there is word out there that doing this makes your C.V look like it’s all over the place, and like you lack loyalty to your organisation.
+Now, I know there is word out there that doing this makes your C.V. look like it’s all over the place, and like you lack loyalty to your organisation.
 But, what’s the point of being loyal to a job that can’t, at the most basic level, pay your bills?
-My friend has moved jobs a countless number of times, and because of this, she has realized great opportunities, better pay, and better experience than she would if she stayed in the same place for all three years.
+My friend has moved jobs countless times, and because of this, she has realized great opportunities, better pay, and better experience than she would have if she stayed in the same place for all three years.
 Her big secret?
-To thrive in the career world in Kenya, you need to make job searching in itself a part-time job.
+To thrive in the career world in Kenya, you need to make job searching itself a part-time job.

 Sometime back, there was a debate on Twitter about this.
 Is it better to stay in the same organization for ten years and hope to get promotions to the top, or is it better to keep moving to new organizations in search of better benefits?
 Well, first we would need to understand what the term better means.
 Because if there’s anything life will teach you, it’s that the grass isn’t always greener on the other side.
 You can leave for a job with better pay and better benefits, but you find that it’s a toxic work environment.
 You have to weigh your options and realize that in some instances, a bird in hand is worth two in the bush.